MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/generate-dpm-reports.md

 -   **Status report**: Provides the status of all recovery points for a specified time period.
 It lists recovery jobs, and shows the total number of successes and failures for recovery points and recovery point creation.
 You can use this report to track and verify recovery point metrics.

 -   **Protection report**: Provides commonly used metrics for backup success rolled up over long periods of time.
 Use this report to track how backups are doing and what's been backed up successfully.

 -   **Recovery report**: Provides commonly used metrics for recovery success rolled up over long periods of time.
 Use this report to track how recoveries are doing and how well you performed against your SLAs for RTOs.

 -   **Disk utilization report**: Summarizes disk capacity, disk allocation, and disk usage in the DPM storage pool.
-    Use this report to do the following:
-    Identify trends in disk usage and make decisions about modifying space allocations.
+Use this report to identify trends in disk usage and make decisions about modifying space allocations.

--   **Tape management and tape utilization report**: Use the tape management report to track information about tape rotation and decommissioning, and to verify that the free media threshold hasn't been exceeded.
+-   **Tape management and tape utilization report**: Use the tape management report to track information about tape rotation and decommissioning and to verify that the free media threshold hasn't been exceeded.
 Use the tape utilization report to track trending of resource (disk/tape) usage over time to assist capacity planning.

 ### Predefined SQL reports
 DPM includes several SQL Server views to help you create custom reports.
 SQL views provide a simpler method than querying tables directly, by populating columns with data collected from multiple tables in the database.
 You don't need in-depth knowledge of the entire database or the relationship between tables and keys.